bertofurth/Seagate-Central-Samba/README.md

 #### Modern Windows 10 and Linux will connect properly
-As per the notes above, by upgrading to an SMBv2 and later capable file server the Seagate Central will still be able to serve modern security conscious operating systems without the need for any workarounds on the client systems.
+As per the notes above, by upgrading to an SMBv2 and later capable file server the Seagate Central will still be able to serve modern security conscious operating systems without the need for any security compromising workarounds on the client systems.

 #### Enhanced security and performance
 SMBv1.0 has multiple security issues that make it vulnerable to various